Love Vigilantes: Lyrics

-According to Bernard Sumner, "Love Vigilantes" is one of the few songs for which he started out wanting to tell a story rather than his usual method of listening to a newly composed piece and writing lyrics to match the mood of the music.
-Having "decided to write a Redneck song", Sumner's lyrics tell a rather "tongue-in-cheek" tale of a soldier returning home from Vietnam only to find that his wife had received a telegram informing her that he had died.
+According to Bernard Sumner, "Love Vigilantes" is one of the few songs for which he started out wanting to tell a story, as opposed to his usual method, where he would first listen to a newly composed piece before writing lyrics to match the mood of the music.
+Having "decided to write a redneck song", Sumner's lyrics tell a rather "tongue-in-cheek" tale of a soldier returning home from Vietnam, only to find that his wife had received a telegram informing her that he had died.
 Sumner further relates that the ending is open to interpretation; either the soldier had actually died and returns as a ghost, or the telegram was sent mistakenly and he is quite alive.
 Either way, he finds her lying on the floor, having committed suicide with the telegram in her hand, an ending Sumner describes as "a very country tragedy".

-The subject of the song is close to the one of "Vietnam", the 1969 Jimmy Cliff standard covered by New Order in 2003 for War Child's Hope album.
+The subject matter of "Love Vigilantes" has been compared to that of the 1969 reggae hit "Vietnam" by Jimmy Cliff.
+New Order would later cover the song in 2003 for War Child's Hope compilation album.

-Music
+Composition

 The music of "Love Vigilantes" forgoes most of the electronics that otherwise define New Order's typical sound.
 After an opening of four hits on a snare drum, the music is built around multiple hooks, starting with the intro theme, which Spin magazine called "Beatlesque", played by Sumner on a melodica followed by his acoustic guitar riff which repeats throughout the song.
 Combined with a synthesized low end and Peter Hook's higher "twangy" bass, this new sound for New Order was "gorgeously lush" and "unlike anything that New Order has attempted before".